-For most patients, spinal imaging to localize their spinal CSF leak may not be necessary, because 1-2 epidural blood patch procedures will be curative.
-See treatment below.
+For many patients, spinal imaging to localize their spinal CSF leak may not be necessary, because one or more epidural blood patch procedures will be curative.
+See the treatment section below.

-When there are findings on history, clinical exam or imaging that suggest the presence of a heritable disorder of connective tissue, referral to a physician with expertise in the these disorders may be of value.
-These patients may be at higher risk of cardiovascular abnormalities noted above under “Related disorders”.
-Screening with echocardiography and other testing may be considered on a case by case basis.
+When there are findings on history, clinical exam, or imaging that suggest the presence of a heritable disorder of connective tissue, referral to a physician with expertise in these disorders may be of value.
+These patients may be at higher risk of cardiovascular abnormalities noted above under “related disorders”.
+Screening with echocardiography and/or other tests may be considered on a case by case basis.

-When symptoms are significant or persistent, the most common initial treatment is an epidural blood patch.
+For less emergent cases, when symptoms are significant or persistent, the most common initial treatment is a non-targeted epidural blood patch.
 In this procedure, some blood is taken from the patient’s arm vein and is injected into the spinal canal in the space outside the dura.
-Epidural patching procedures may also include the use of fibrin sealant.
+Epidural patching procedures may also include the use of fibrin sealant and may be targeted to specific spinal levels.
 Neuroradiologists and anesthesiologists are physician subspecialties that perform these procedures most often.
 These procedures may be repeated several times if the improvement is incomplete or does not last.

 When non-surgical procedures are ineffective or symptoms relapse, a neurosurgical repair may be necessary but relies upon imaging localization of the spinal CSF leak.

-It is not uncommon for patients to develop rebound intracranial hypertension (elevated CSF pressure) following treatment which may persist for a variable length of time.
-The natural history and optimal treatment for this complication have not yet been well-studied.
+Following treatment, it is not uncommon for patients to develop rebound intracranial hypertension (elevated CSF pressure), which may persist for a variable length of time.
+The natural history and optimal treatment for this complication have not yet been well studied.
 Currently, acetazolamide is the most commonly used medication.